I love this simple pairing for an easy summer dessert.

 jump toRECIPE

 One of my favorite things about Wimbledon, the British tennis tournament, is the popularity of the combination of strawberries and cream.
 Sliced, juicy, ripe strawberries are smothered in cream topped off with a little sugar.
 I like to lightly beat my cream by hand so it’s a little fluffier and add just a touch of Grand Marnier liqueur to amp up the flavor.
-I had a Grand Marnier-infused whipped cream over mixed berries years ago at the famed New York steakhouse, Spark’s and have been thinking about it ever since.
-A small amount of alcohol is used but it really enhances the flavors and complements the berries.
+I had a Grand Marnier-infused whipped cream over mixed berries years ago at the famed New York steakhouse, Spark’s, and have been thinking about it ever since.
+A small amount of alcohol is used but it really enhances the flavors and complements the berries in the dessert.
 Pair with a Pimm’s cup and enjoy some tennis.

 How Strawberries and Cream Became Wimbledon’s Signature